From Dusk till Dawn (franchise)

 From Dusk till Dawn is an American media franchise created by Robert Kurtzman, including three films, a television series and a video game.

 Films

-From Dusk till Dawn is an American horror franchise created by Robert Kurtzman, developed writers and directors Quentin Tarantino and Robert Rodriguez.
+From Dusk till Dawn is an American horror franchise created by Robert Kurtzman, developed by writers and directors Quentin Tarantino and Robert Rodriguez.
 To date, it includes a motion picture, two direct-to-video sequels, a video game, a comic book, collectable statues, and a TV series.

 Danny Trejo is the only actor to appear in all the original three films and the series.
 Actor Michael Parks appears in both From Dusk till Dawn and The Hangman's Daughter.
 Rodriguez, Tarantino, and Lawrence Bender served as producers on all of the three films.

 From Dusk till Dawn

 From Dusk Till Dawn is a 1996 horror crime action thriller film written by Quentin Tarantino and directed by Robert Rodriguez.
 The movie stars Harvey Keitel, George Clooney, Quentin Tarantino, and Juliette Lewis.